-In North Charleston and elsewhere, many women, and men, suffer criminal domestic violence.
+In Charleston, North Charleston, South Carolina and elsewhere, many women, and men, suffer criminal domestic violence.
 These victims suffer real physical, emotional, and psychological injuries at the hands of their abusers.
 The criminal law has evolved to protect these vulnerable victims.
 Regrettably, some people use the developments in criminal law designed to protect real victims of criminal domestic violence to their advantage even though their allegations are false.
 Law enforcement treats these so-called victims identically as though they are true sufferers of domestic violence.
-Scrutinizing the accuser’s allegations at trial under cross examination is the only way to determine the sincerity of the accusations.
-That is why criminal trials are so valuable: criminal defendants have the right to confront and cross examine their accusers.
+Scrutinizing the accuser’s allegations at trial under cross-examination is the only way to determine the sincerity of the accusations.
+That is why criminal trials are so valuable: criminal defendants have the right to confront and cross-examine their accusers.
 That right is guaranteed by the Sixth Amendment to the United States Constitution.
 There are circumstances, however, where criminal defendants may be deprived of that right.
-North Charleston criminal domestic violence defense attorney Rad S. Deaton will fight to preserve your rights if you have been accused of criminal domestic violence in South Carolina.
+North Charleston domestic violence attorney Rad S. Deaton will fight to preserve your rights if you have been accused of criminal domestic violence in South Carolina.

 Confronting the Accuser of Criminal Domestic Violence in South Carolina

-The “crucible of cross examination” allows the jury to determine the truth or falsity of the allegations.
-A capable cross examiner will confront the accuser on issues of bias, prior inconsistent statements, a prior criminal history, and motivation to lie.
-Cross examination can also reveal failure of memory, an inaccurate memory, or inaccurate perception.
+The “crucible of cross-examination” allows the jury to determine the truth or falsity of the allegations.
+A capable cross-examiner will confront the accuser on issues of bias, prior inconsistent statements, a prior criminal history, and motivation to lie.
+Cross-examination can also reveal the failure of memory, an inaccurate memory, or inaccurate perception.
 The jury can watch the witness testify and evaluate the accuser’s demeanor when answering questions.
-When these areas are competently explored the jury or judge can get the complete picture of who the witness is and determine whether he or she is to be believed.
+When these areas have competently explored the jury or judge can get the complete picture of who the witness is and determine whether he or she is to be believed.
 If the witness cannot be believed then the jury will be unable to convict.
 In some instances, the defendant is deprived of this right and out-of-court allegations are allowed in evidence to be used against the defendant.

 Hearsay & Criminal Domestic Violence Trials in South Carolina

-Skilled Criminal Domestic Violence Defense Attorney in North Charleston Will Fight For You
+Skilled Criminal Domestic Violence Defense Attorney in Charleston Will Fight For You